Lola T97/30: Pre season and launch

+Australia weekend and Silverstone test

-At Melbourne, the first brief tests showed that both cars were slow in a straight line and also in the corners; the aerodynamics producing too much drag and not enough downforce.
+Broadley's pre-season ambitions of competing with and beating the Ford-backed Stewart team proved to be very far wide of the mark at first round of the season in Melbourne, where first brief tests showed that both cars were slow in a straight line and also in the corners; the aerodynamics producing too much drag and not enough downforce.
 This also meant the cars could not get the tyres up to the right temperature.
 Neither driver could get near a good enough time to qualify, as they struggled in the difficult-handling cars.
-In the end both Sospiri and Rosset failed to qualify, 11.6 and 12.7 seconds respectively off the pace.
+In the end both Sospiri and Rosset failed to qualify, 11.6 and 12.7 seconds respectively off the pace, whilst both Stewart Grand Prix cars comfortably qualified for the same race.
+The cars were tested at Silverstone shortly after the Australian Grand Prix but both were again slowest with times in excess of 9 seconds off the front runners.

+End of the road for car and team

-The cars were transported to Brazil for the race at Interlagos, but MasterCard withdrew their support (with all other sponsors later following MasterCard's suit at the last minute) and they remained in the garage for the rest of the weekend, subsequently withdrawing from the championship.
+The cars were transported to Brazil for the race at Interlagos, but title sponsor MasterCard withdrew their support (with all other sponsors later following MasterCard's suit at the last minute) and they remained in the garage for the rest of the weekend, subsequently withdrawing from the championship.

-The team were unclassified in the Constructors' Championship, with no race finishes, nor points.
+The team were unclassified in the Constructors' Championship, with no race starts or finishes, nor points.